 - Assign one member of staff responsibility for compiling and submitting the Log of Evidence.

-This year to ensure we continue to recognise all this effort, two awards will be available as follows:
+This year to ensure we continue to recognise all this effort; three awards will be available as follows:

 - A Certificate of STEM work in School